lbjunq/lbjunq/README.md

 ### Welcome

+This is my second account, and you can find more of my work in @luciobj

 My name is Lúcio BJ, and im currently a Full-stack web developer.
-I'm from Belo Horizonte, Minas Gerais, Brasil, and work remotely for The Silver Logic.
+I'm from Belo Horizonte, Minas Gerais, Brasil, and work remotely for The SilverLogic.

 I studied at Trybe, where I did lesson on front-end, back-end, and computer science! 🖥️ 🖱️